anim8js/anim8js/docs/Concepts.md

 Modifiers to describe how an animation transitions into another:

-- time: How much time to spend transitioning from the current animation to the next
+- `time`: How much time to spend transitioning from the current animation to the next
-- intro: The amount of time to transition into the next animation.
+- `intro`: The amount of time to transition into the next animation.
 A negative value will create a curve before the next animation and smoothly transition into it
-- outro: The amount of time to transition out of the current animation.
+- `outro`: The amount of time to transition out of the current animation.
 A positive value will create a curve out of the current animation
-- granularity: How many points to calculate along the transition to use to create a transition which respects the outro and intro animation velocity
+- `granularity`: How many points to calculate along the transition to use to create a transition which respects the outro and intro animation velocity
-- lookup: How far into & out of the next & current animations to look when calculating their velocity.
+- `lookup`: How far into & out of the next & current animations to look when calculating their velocity.
 This is a delta value (0-1)
-- easing: The [easing](#easing) to use for the transition path
+- `easing`: The [easing](#easing) to use for the transition path

+For example: `2s <500ms >100ms linear ^0.1 /100` (transition over 2 seconds, 500ms smoothly into the next animation, 100ms smoothly out of the current animation, using the linear [easing](#easing), with a smooth velocity transition using 100 data points and 0.1 of the current/next animations to calculate the exit/entrance velocity)

 #### Easing